Sometimes the most frightening body symptoms are actually very benign conditions.

 It simply means that a cardiac evaluation is fully capable of ruling out an abnormality, and this should reassure the patient.

-“PVCs are not considered a precursor to heart attack,” says David N. Smith, MD, a board certified cardiologist with Dynamic Health in Charlotte, NC.
+“PVCs are not considered a precursor to heart attack,” says David N. Smith, MD, a board certified cardiologist with Premier Cardiovascular Care and Wellness in SC.

 However, another cardiologist states: “Three or more PVCs in a row are defined as non-sustained ventricular tachycardia, and an evaluation for underlying disease is mandatory when they occur,” says Norman E. Lepor, MD, cardiologist and internal medicine specialist Norman E. Lepor, MD, who’s with Cedars Sinai in Beverly Hills, CA.